Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Also ask about the advisor’s clientele profile.
 If you have a high net worth, you don’t want an advisor who has only a handful of clients like you.
 Same goes if you are on the other end of the scale.
 You want someone who has the experience and know-how to help people at your level – and considers you important, regardless of your asset level.

 • Finding a financial advisor is a step towards financial confidence.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 How Long $1mm Lasts in Retirement